oscarotero/simple-crud/README.md

 Relations
 ---------

 SimpleCrud provides a simple way to relate/unrelate mysql tables.
-Each table has a relation_field static variable that define the field name used to join two tables.
+Each table has a foreign_key static variable that define the field name used to join two tables.
 Only direct relations are supported, (one-to-many) but not "many-to-many".
 Example:

 ```php